ParallelMaths/parallel/pages/9-16-puzzle-compendium.md

 The rule is clear that circles must be backed by blue, so we must check card B.

 Card C is not important.
-Although it is blue, it could have any colour on the other side.
-The rule is (circle means blue, not blue means circle).
+Although it is blue, it could have any shape on the other side.
+The rule is "circle means blue", not "blue means circle".

 Card D is important, because if it has a circle on the other side, then it breaks the rule.
-Another way to state the rule is: “If the card is not blue, then it must not be blue on the other side.”
+Another way to state the rule is: “If the card is not blue, then it must not have a circle on the other side.”
 :::